 The language of Psalm 42 is poetic and metaphorical.
 “Deep calls unto deep at the noise of Your waterfalls; All Your waves and billows have gone over me” (Psalm 42:7, NKJV).
-David portrays his distress figuratively: it’s as if waves and breakers are sweeping over him.
+The songwriter portrays his distress figuratively: it’s as if waves and breakers are sweeping over him.
 Trouble was surging, with one overwhelming swell coming after another.
 The “deep” trials he faced kept coming, wave-like—deep after deep.

-We hit upon the meaning of “deep calls to deep” when we recognize that human needs are great, but the riches of God are greater.
+We hit upon the meaning of deep calls to deep when we recognize that human needs are great, but the riches of God are greater.
 Our wisdom is shallow, but His knowledge and judgments are unsearchable (Romans 11:33–34).
 God’s thoughts are deep (Psalm 92:5).
 His love is as deep as His immense heart (Ephesians 3:18–19), as He proved when He gave His only begotten Son to die for us (John 3:16).
 The height, breadth, and depth of God’s resources are without measure.
-From the depth of his despair, David found help in the depth of God’s goodness, and he was able to say in conclusion, “Why am I discouraged?
+From the depth of his despair, the psalmist found help in the depth of God’s goodness, and he was able to say in conclusion, “Why am I discouraged?
 Why is my heart so sad?
 I will put my hope in God!
 I will praise him again—my Savior and my God!”
 (Psalm 42:11, NLT).